-- (1) See WAC 246-272A-0260, as adopted in 12.05.025. - Removed "gravity systems may be inspected by the installer of record" as this is less stringent than WAC. - (2) The OSS designer shall be responsible for inspecting the final construction and assuring the OSS meets the approved OSS design, however, gravity systems may be inspected by the installer of record. - (3) All installations must be inspected by the Health Department prior to backfilling, except when the installer of record receives written permission from the Health Department. - (i) The OSS designer shall be responsible for inspecting the final construction and assuring the OSS meets the approved OSS design. - WAC 246-272A-0260 requires inspections during the site evaluation, construction, or final construction.
-When installation is completed by certified installer, Public Health completes inspections during the site evaluation and final construction.
-Many licensed designers request a meeting during construction as well.
-For resident owners, we are proposing additional meetings prior and during with Public Health staff or the licensed designer to help ensure seamless installations. - Recommended wording change: OSS installed by a resident owner must schedule an inspection to meet the Health Department and/or licensed designer to have inspections: - o Prior to installation - o During construction; and - At final construction.
+- (1) See WAC 246-272A-0260, as adopted in 12.05.025. - (2) All installations must be inspected by the Health Department prior to backfilling, except when the installer of record receives written permission from the Health Department. - (i) The OSS designer shall be responsible for inspecting the final construction and assuring the OSS meets the approved OSS design. - (3) OSS installed by a resident owner must schedule an inspection to meet the Health Department and/or licensed designer and have an inspection: - (a) Prior to installation, - (b) During construction, and